Raghucharan16/DSProject/README.md

 ## Contribution

 If you would like to contribute to this repository, feel free to submit a pull request.
 Contributions, bug reports, and feature requests are welcome!
-This is an implemented project by krish naik on his youtube channel and is available on on his github.
+This is an implemented project by @krish naik on his youtube channel and is available on on his github.

 Happy coding!